For My Grandfather, Charles Marion Reed, 1896-1987

 “I always got along well with Taurian women.”
 CM Reed

-voice like a locust scratching in a hat box.
+voice like a locust scratching in a match box.

-the leg my Grandfather broke running over her with a Model T Ford
+the leg my Grandfather broke, running over her in a Model T Ford,

 the first one in the county.